haproxy/haproxy/doc/lua-api/index.rst

   **DEPRECATED**

   This function returns all incoming data found in the channel buffer.
-The data are not remove from the buffer and can be reprocessed later.
+The data are not removed from the buffer and can be reprocessed later.

   If there is no incoming data and the channel can't receive more data, a 'nil' value is returned.